emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 .. note:: The *Emscripten SDK* provides the whole Emscripten toolchain (*Clang*, *Python*, *Node.js* and *Visual Studio* integration) in a single easy-to-install package, with integrated support for updating to newer Emscripten versions as they are released.

-.. tip:: If you are :doc:`contributing <../contributing/contributing>` to Emscripten you should :doc:`set up Emscripten from source <../contributing/installing_from_source>`.
+.. tip:: If you are :doc:`contributing <../contributing/contributing>` to Emscripten you should :ref:`set up Emscripten from source <installing-from-source>`.

 Downloads